-Applications due May 3, 2019.
+Applications were due May 3, 2019.
 Awarded funds can be expended between date of award (likely mid to late May) and December 31, 2019.
 Mini-grant funds can be used for summer salary, student wages, research assistant support, travel, supplies, or other direct research expenses.
 Requests for support can be for work that is part of a larger project but require specific goals objectives, deliverables and reporting tied to the mini-grant request.

 Visit the the R3C Mini-grant Program Webpage to learn about past mini-grant recipients.